-Kimii-dera was founded by a Chinese priest Iko Shonin in 770.
-It is said that he was told by Kannon in a dream to visit the mountain to gather medicinal plants, and he discovered a golden statue of Senju Kannon on the top of the mountain.
+Kimii-dera Temple (紀三井寺), a large temple in Wakayama city is the second temple along Japan’s oldest pilgrimage route.
+Originally a Chinese priest, Iko Shonin founded Kimii-dera in 770.
+It is said that he was told by Kannon in a dream to visit the mountain to gather medicinal plants.
+And he discovered a golden statue of Senju Kannon on the top of the mountain.

-The Temple is located on the hillside and requires a climb of 231 steps, but the reward is the magnificent view.
-Visitors can see breathtaking view of the sun setting down to the Wakanoura Bay as far as Awaji Island.
-Actually, there is a side entrance and a gentler slope to the temple, if you are coming from Kimiidera Station.
+The Temple is on the hillside and provide the magnificent view.
+However, you need to climb of 231 steps.
+What’s more you can see breathtaking view of the sun setting down to the Wakanoura Bay as far as Awaji Island.
+Optionally, there is a side entrance and a gentler slope to the temple, if you are coming from Kimiidera Station.

 One of the best tourist attraction of Kimii-dera is its early-blooming cherry trees.
 It starts blooming in March, before the cherry blossom season begins in the Kansai area.
-Visitors can enjoy viewing 500 early blooming cherry blossom here.
-The sight of beautiful combination of pale pink cherry blossom with the brilliant red temple buildings on its green mountain surroundingsare is stunning.
+Visitors can enjoy viewing 500 early blooming cherry trees here.
+The sight of beautiful combination of pale pink cherry blossom with the brilliant red temple buildings on its green mountain surroundings is stunning.

-The temple’s grounds are filled full of history with important buildings, numerous statues and a 800 years old camphor tree as well as the cherry trees.
+Kimii-dera is filled full of history with important buildings, numerous statues and a 800 years old camphor tree.

 Address : 1201 Kimiidera, Wakayama-shi,Wakayama 641-0012